warrenspe/tokex/README.md

 - For `@name: ... @@`, `(name: ... )`, and `<name: ... >` declarations, the name can consist of any characters from: a-z, A-Z, 0-9, \_ and -.
 - To escape ', ", \`, ^, $, \_ within `'...'`, `"..."`, ``...``, `^...^`, `$...$`, `_!..._`
           respectively, use a `\`.
 Example: `_!one\_up_`
+- Comments can be included in grammars in a similar fashion to python by using hashtags.

 ### Tokens
 Matches an input token exactly.